GradSkip: Communication-Accelerated Local Gradient Methods with Better Computational Complexity: Summary of Contributions

 Next, we generalize the construction and the analysis of \algname{GradSkip} by extending it in two directions: handling optimization problems with arbitrary proximable regularizer and incorporating general randomization procedures using unbiased compression operators with custom variance bounds.
-With such enhancements, we propose our second method, \algname{GradSkip+} (see Algorithm \ref{alg:proxskip++}), which recovers several methods in the literature as a special case, including the standard proximal gradient descent (\algname{ProxGD}), \algname{ProxSkip} \citep{Mishchenko2022ProxSkip}, \algname{RandProx-FB} \citep{RandProx} and \algname{GradSkip}.
+This leads to our second method, \algname{GradSkip+} (see Algorithm \ref{alg:proxskip++}), which recovers several methods in the literature as a special case, including the standard proximal gradient descent (\algname{ProxGD}), \algname{ProxSkip} \citep{Mishchenko2022ProxSkip}, \algname{RandProx-FB} \citep{RandProx} and \algname{GradSkip}.